-Why businesses need a strategic foundation before anything else
+Why businesses need a clear foundation before anything else

 Most businesses think they have a brand.